-You should submit either the original fit note or a scanned copy or photograph to your line manager prior to the expiry of the period of self-certification or previous fit note.
+You should submit either the original fit note or a scanned copy or photograph to your manager prior to the expiry of the period of self-certification or previous fit note.
 Please note that if you submit a copy, there may be instances where you are asked to send the original copy during your period of absence.
 You should also retain the original copy in case you require this for any future statutory sick pay claims.

-3. Return to Work
+6. Return to Work

-When you are ready to return to work and have notified your line manager of your return date, a return-to-work (RTW) meeting will be arranged with you on your first day back.
-The purpose of this meeting is to find out how you are feeling, whether any support or adjustments are required and to update you on anything important you may have missed whilst absent.

-The RTW meeting will be held after every period of absence and is intended as a support mechanism whilst identifying potential issues relating to attendance and how these can be addressed.

-The return-to-work form (Appendix B) will be completed by your line manager during the meeting, providing a summary of the reasons for your absence.
-Both you and your manager will sign this document.

-A return-to-work plan template (Appendix D) has also been developed so that both the employee and manager can have a proactive and structured conversation ahead of the employee's return, ensuring all required support needs are considered and actioned.
-We would strongly advise managers to incorporate this plan, particularly for employees returning from long-term absence.

-Your line manager will also review your absence history with you at the meeting and inform you if you have reached an absence trigger, in line with Section 5.1.
-If you have not met a trigger but your manager is concerned about your attendance, they will discuss this with you informally to identify if there are any adjustments or support required.
+- 6.1 When you are ready to return to work and have notified your manager of your return date, a return-to-work (RTW) meeting will be arranged with you on your first day back.
+The purpose of this meeting is to find out how you are feeling whether any support or adjustments are required and to update you on anything important you may have missed whilst absent. - 6.2 The RTW meeting will be held after every period of absence and is intended as a support mechanism whilst identifying potential issues relating to attendance and how these can be addressed. - 6.3 The return-to-work form (Appendix B) will be completed by your manager during the meeting, providing a summary of the reasons for your absence.
+Both you and your manager will sign this document. - 6.4 A return-to-work plan template (Appendix D) is also available so that both you and manager can have a proactive and structured conversation ahead of your return, ensuring all required support needs are considered and actioned.
+We would strongly advise managers to incorporate this plan, particularly for employees returning from long-term absence. - 6.5 Your manager will also review your absence history with you at the meeting and inform you if you have reached an absence trigger, in line with Section 5.1.
+If you have not met a trigger but your manager is concerned about your attendance, will discuss this with you informally to identify if there are any adjustments or support required.

-3.1 Phased Return
+6.6 Phased Return

 As part of our commitment to supporting you back into work following a period of absence, it may be appropriate for us to consider a phased return to work.
 This may be discussed with you during the period of 'keeping in touch'.
-Any agreement to return on a phased basis requires sign off from a doctor or medical professional who should provide you with a fit note stating that you are fit to return in a phased capacity.
-The phased return arrangements can be captured in the return to work plan.
+Any agreement to return on a phased basis should be thoroughly discussed with your manager and is contingent on you being fit for work.
+In more complex medical situations, you may be asked to provide a fit note from your doctor or medical professional, confirming that you are fit to return on a phased basis.
+The phased return arrangements can be captured in the return-to-work plan.

 Once you return to work on a phased basis you are no longer considered to be off sick for the purposes of absence management.
-However, you will continue to receive Association Sick Pay in line with your entitlement at the time.
+However, you will continue to receive pay in line with your entitlement at the time.

 All phased returns are to be progressive with respect to working days and hours.
-In other words, the concept of a phased return is that you build up your days and/or hours over a period of time before assuming your contracted hours as normal.
+In other words, the concept of a phased return is that you build up your days and/or hours over a period before assuming your contracted hours as normal.
 Therefore, all phased returns should last no more than 4 weeks.